Pump Energy Cost Calculator Skip to main content

 • Water horsepower formula: WHP = (GPM x TDH) / 3960, which assumes water at standard temperature and density

-• Motor efficiency is user-entered or defaults to 90% for a standard-efficiency NEMA Premium motor
+• Motor efficiency is user-entered or defaults to a local prompt that must be replaced with nameplate, measured, or manufacturer data

-• VFD savings use the pump affinity laws: flow varies linearly with speed, head varies with speed squared, power varies with speed cubed
+• VFD prompts use pump affinity-law arithmetic only for the entered friction-head portion: flow varies linearly with speed, head varies with speed squared, and power varies with speed cubed

-• Electric rates and demand charges are constant over the analysis period and do not include time-of-use or tiered rate structures
+• Electric rates and demand charges are treated as constant local prompts and do not include time-of-use periods, tiered rates, riders, taxes, or demand ratchets

 • Pump operates at a single duty point for the entire runtime period (no variable flow conditions modeled in the base calculation)